 - Flexibility: Mini-splits are used for individual rooms, meaning heating and cooling is flexible based on the preferences of the occupants, the temperature at the time, and whether or not the rooms are being used.
 Since each handler unit is for a separate space, you only have to heat and cool the rooms that are occupied.
 This is unlike a traditional forced air system where the air is dispersed evenly throughout the system.

 - Energy Efficiency: Since mini-splits do not use any ducts to transport the air, you save an enormous amount of energy.
-Experts believe that approximately 30% of your energy is lost through leaky ducts.
+That’s when compared to baseboard heating, which uses much more electricity.
+And, experts believe that approximately 30% of your energy is lost through leaky ducts.

 - Easy to Install: If you do not already have ductwork in your home, a mini-split system may be the best option because they are very easy to install.
 You only need to create a 3 inch hole to place the conduit.
 No ducts are required, which means you do not have to tear up any walls in the process.